Up to 50% off sofas & mattresses — limited‑time deals.

 How Is Responsiveness Different From Motion Isolation?

-Responsiveness describes how quickly and smoothly a mattress reacts when you move on it.
-Motion isolation describes how much movement spreads across the surface to another person.
+Responsiveness is about how quickly the mattress reacts when you move on it.
+Motion isolation is about how much of that movement travels to someone else.

 Why Do Our Responsiveness Scores Sometimes Differ From Brand Claims?